-Case Studies at Ufton Court
+Case Studies from our Ufton Adventurers

 (Please note that names have been changed and pictures are of different children who have visited Ufton)

 “Mohammed” – Impact of repeat visits on a child with learning difficulties

 Mohammed, aged 13, is visiting us from a special school for children with profound and multiple learning difficulties (PMLD) and complex autistic spectrum disorder (ASD).
 He first came to Ufton when he was 8.
 He was physically able but had multiple learning disabilities and had great difficulty communicating.
 In fact, for most of the first few visits, Mohammed was virtually mute.
 Mohammed showed little facial expression, made few vocal sounds and was unable to use more formal forms of communication, like body language and gestures.
 Following numerous residential and day visits over three years, Mohammed showed real progress.
 He started to use simple manners, thanking staff at the end of activities and meals.
 He developed a real passion for table tennis and staff reported that “after identifying Mohammed as a table tennis whizz while at Ufton Adventure, he now has an objective to run a table tennis club at school!”
 Ufton Adventure has enabled him to engage with the world and to achieve more than we thought he could.